by Lila Neugebauer ‘07 and Laura Benoit ‘14

 Props are not merely an array of random items we amass to fill the void of the stage.
 Stage properties have a life all their own: they offer an arena for creative interpretations and dramaturgical dialogue.
 At Yale, the search for these objects can prove to be a surprisingly painstaking pursuit.
 Given the proliferation of things on this campus, you’d be surprised how hard it can be to locate that perfect water pitcher, or ashtray, or skull.

-In terms of finding and sourcing props, you can start by checking out the Yale School of Drama Properties Warehouse.
-Information about how to access the warehouse can be found on the Undergraduate Production website.
+In terms of finding and sourcing props, you can start by checking out the Equipment and Materials page on the Undergraduate Production website.
 Be sure to discuss the fee with the warehouse manager in advance of your visit.

 Other convenient, fairly affordable solutions include: